 There is no definitive distinction between the on and offline, as the digital society seeps into every aspect of harm reduction practice and users’ lives.
 The digital provides new capacities for harm reduction services which we want to recognize, and also new threats in the form of surveillance and algorithm-led decision-making which can reinforce existing biases.
 Digital and online approaches can bridge distances and divides, and recreate inequalities and exploitation.

 This section will be a place where harm reduction approaches can be studied in that context.
+We invite submissions around but not limited to the following themes:

 Contact us